 3 ½ cups water

 Note: It can be a bit tricky to tell you how much Rusks to consume to increase your milk supply.
 Remember that you can combine all the different ways of consuming Anise.
-If you prefer eating the Anise instead of drinking tea, feel free to do so.
+Feel free to do so if you prefer eating the Anise instead of drinking tea.
 I would recommend consumption three times a day.
 You may take a few Anise rusks at breakfast, Anise tea in the afternoon, and maybe a glass of milk with Anise seeds at bedtime.

 Mix flour and salt.
 Rub the butter into the flour until it looks like breadcrumbs.

 Mix the Aniseeds, sugar, and yeast.